-Melanie introduced the stakeholder meeting planning discussion and instructed the board to provide feedback for three questions: insert here
+Melanie introduced the stakeholder meeting planning discussion and led a group activity to get feedback on three discussion questions.

 The ideas will be synthesized and will inform a rough draft for an agenda to be reviewed at the next board meeting.